On the approximation capability of GNNs in node classification/regression tasks: Proof of Theorem (Approximation by GNNs)

-where ATTACH is an operator that returns a tree constructed by replacing the features of the root in the latter tree with those of the former tree and $b$ is the result of the $\text{AGGREGATE}^{(k)}$ function.
+where ATTACH is an operator that construct a tree following the procedure depicted in Figure \ref{fig:union} and $b$ is the result of the $\text{AGGREGATE}^{(k)}$ function.

-Now, notice that, with this definition, $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$, and $\text{READOUT}$ may not be differentiable.
+Unfortunately, with this definition, $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$, and $\text{READOUT}$ may not be differentiable.
 Nevertheless, Eq.~(\ref{mainIntEq}) has to be satisfied only for a finite number of graphs, namely $\mathbf{G}_i$.
 Thus, we can specify other functions $\overline{\text{AGGREGATE}}^{(k)}$, $\overline{\text{COMBINE}}^{(k)}$, and $\overline{\text{READOUT}}$, which produce exactly the same computations when they are applied on the graphs $\mathbf{G}_i$, but that can be extended to the rest of their domain, so that they are continuously differentiable.
-Obviously, such an extension exists since those functions are only constrained to interpolate a finite number of points\footnote{Notice that a similar extension can also be applied to the coding function $\triangledown$ and to the decoding function $\triangledown^{-1}$.
+Obviously, such an extension exists since those functions are only constrained to interpolate a finite number of points\footnote{It is worth noting that a similar extension can also be applied to the coding function $\triangledown$ and to the decoding function $\triangledown^{-1}$.
 In this case, the coding function is not injective on the whole domain, but only on the graphs mentioned in the theorem.}. \end{proof}